 August 26, 2010

-A. Whink [linked by editor to product info at Amazon] works great with little to no elbow grease at all; it is a rust remover.
+A. Whink [affiliate link to product info on Amazon] works great with little to no elbow grease at all; it is a rust remover.
 I have also used Easy Off oven cleaner liquid form.
 It takes a little more elbow grease but works good.
 I recommend to follow up with a soft scrub to bring back luster.R Shapley

 - Center, Texas

 Scratch-B-Gone to the rescue once again!
 All of your stains from chemical, heat and acids are quickly removed using Scratch-B-Gone.
 Just 3 minutes and your sink and other Stainless surfaces are looking NEW!
 Really!

 A. Tried everything on my stainless appliances and got NOwhere.
 The stain was from muriatic acid that was used as a cleaner for the floor.
 Then I found a bottle of stuff I haven't thought of for years and it worked like like magic with NO scratching and the stains are gone: Brasso [affiliate link to product info on Amazon]Jack McKee